ColbyBrungard/Geoprocess-by-area/README.md

 L. Local, Upslope and downslope curvature. https://www.sciencedirect.com/science/article/pii/009830049190048I.
 Decided against using using these because these are the "the distance weighted average local curvature in a cell's upslope contributing area" (http://www.saga-gis.org/saga_tool_doc/2.2.7/ta_morphometry_26.html) and I couldn't figure out why local curvature using the weighted average upslope (and downslope) curvature would be all that useful for digital soil mapping.
 Also, they were highly correlated with cross curvature and seemed fairly redundant.
 Local curvature was highly correlated with cross and longitudinal curvature.

-M. Curvatures: Tangential curvature.
-Same as Plan curvature.
-General curvature.
-Highly correlated with cross curvature and I don't understand general curvaure like I do cross curvature.
+M. Curvatures: Tangential curvature, very very similar to plan curvature.
+General curvature, highly correlated with cross curvature and I don't understand general curvaure like I do cross curvature.

 N. Relative heights and slope positions.
 I think that these are very interesting derivatives, they just didn't run when scripting, so probably need to derive these in the GUI.
 Didn't see much reason to change the default settings (W=0.5, T=10, E=2).
 'W: The parameter weights the influence of catchment size on relative elevation (inversely proportional).
 T: The parameter controls the amount by which a maximum in the neighbourhood of a cell is taken over into the cell (considering the local slope between the cells).
 The smaller 't' and/or the smaller the slope, the more of the maximum value is taken over into the cell.
 This results in a greater generalization/smoothing of the result.
 The greater 't' and/or the higher the slope, the less is taken over into the cell and the result will show a more irregular pattern caused by small changes in elevation between the cells.
 E: The parameter controls the position of relative height maxima as a function of slope.'
 See https://gis.stackexchange.com/questions/154172/saga-tool-relative-heights-and-slope-positions-what-do-results-tell-me for more details.
 The following explanations are taken from: Boehner, J. and Selige, T. (2006): Spatial prediction of soil attributes using terrain analysis and climate regionalisation.
 In: Boehner, J., McCloy, K.R., Strobl, J. [Ed.]: SAGA - Analysis and Modelling Applications, Goettinger Geographische Abhandlungen, Goettingen: 13-28. (find this online on the saga homepage also on research gate).
 	* Normalized height is the vertical offset between the grid cell to its according channel line considering the catchment area of a particular point and is scaled from 0 to 1, where values close to one are higher localized areas and values close to 0 are lower positions.
 I found this to be particularly useful in distinquishing alluvial fans (and variations within fans) from the channels.
 I'm unsure how helpful this will be in mountinous terrain.
 I do not calculate standardized height as this just rescales normalized height by multiplying by actual elevation.
 I found that an index (0-1) made more sense.